-Understanding Society is a unique and valuable study that captures important information every year about the social and economic circumstances and attitudes of people living in 40,000 UK households.
-It also collects additional health information from around 20,000 of the people who take part.
+Understanding Society is a unique and valuable study that captures important information every year about the social and economic circumstances and attitudes of people living in the UK.
+Building on the successful British Household Panel Survey, Understanding Society follows whole households and covers all ages allowing researchers to understand the life courses of the whole population over time; 40,000 UK households have contributed to the study from all areas of the UK.
+Understanding Society also collects additional health information from around 20,000 of the people who take part.
 Information from the longitudinal survey is primarily used by academics, researchers and policy makers in their work, but the findings are of interest to a much wider group of people including those working in the third sector, health practitioners, business, the media and the general public.

 About Understanding Society

 The Understanding Society scientific leadership team is based at the Institute for Social and Economic Research (ISER) at the University of Essex.
 The British Household Panel Study (BHPS) which ISER has been running since 1991 is incorporated into the study.

 The aims of the study are to collect data about each sample member and household at annual intervals in order to:

 - track frequent changes in the lives of people, and the factors that are associated with them